 Brain injury unit builds partnership with Bexhill College

-Egerton Road is part of the Priory Group's neuro-rehabilitation services which specialise in the treatment of a neuro-disability for adults in an environment that provides individual care and affirmative outcomes.
+Egerton Road is part of Priory's neurorehabilitation services which specialise in the treatment of adult neurodisabilities in an environment that provides individual care and positive outcomes.

-One particular story of achievement is a 58-year-old man who sustained his brain injury in 2009 through a series of strokes.
-He also had a mild learning disability that had been diagnosed from childhood.
+One particular story of achievement is a 58 year old man who sustained his brain injury in 2009 through a series of strokes.
+He also had a mild learning disability that had been diagnosed in childhood.

 He joined a photography class at Bexhill College and surprised himself and everyone else as to how well he did.
-The boost to his self-assurance led him to explore with staff at Egerton Road further options and he completed his first college year in Art and Literacy, which was a very positive experience for him.
+The boost to his self-confidence led him to explore further options with staff at Egerton Road, and he completed his first college year in art and literacy, which was a very positive experience for him.

 The confidence gained from attending college has led him to undertaking voluntary work at a local charity shop and increasing life skills such as cooking, cleaning, laundry and budgeting.

-Marsha Langley, home manager at Egerton Road said: "The support our residents receive from Bexhill College is excellent.
-To be able to attend college courses is a significant milestone in their recovery and towards the positive outcomes we always aim to achieve."
+Marsha Langley, Home Manager at Egerton Road said: "The support our residents receive from Bexhill College is excellent.
+To be able to attend college courses is a significant milestone in their recovery and goes towards the positive outcomes we always aim to achieve.

-"All the students show commitment to their studies and regularly attend classes; they look after and support each other throughout the days; they make significant improvements in ability and confidence.
-Many of the students have tremendous talent in specific areas and the teachers have recognised this and been able to help them realize what they can achieve.
-All the students have made significant progress."
+"All the students show commitment to their studies and regularly attend classes; they look after and support each other throughout the days and they make significant improvements in ability and confidence.
+Many of the students have tremendous talent in specific areas and the teachers have recognised this and been able to help them realise what they can achieve.
+All the students have made significant progress.

-"The staff members that have accompanied their charges have been invaluable: they have become very much part of the teaching teams and everyday life at Jameson Mews.
+"The staff members that have accompanied their charges have been invaluable; they have become very much part of the teaching teams.
 Many of them have shown immense creative talent in their own right.
-Throughout the years we have hosted many events such as exhibitions, tea parties and carol singing, to name but a few, and have always been well supported by the management of The Priory, the students and staff.
-They have been most generous in becoming involved in the learning process and have contributed to making events successful by baking cakes and buying tickets to raise money for local charities."
+Throughout the years, we have hosted many events such as exhibitions, tea parties and carol singing, to name but a few, and have always been well supported by the management of Priory, the students and staff.
+They have been most generous in becoming involved in the learning process and have contributed to making events successful by baking cakes and buying tickets to raise money for local charities.

 For further information on Priory services offered to the NHS, including rehabilitation-focused treatment programmes for those living with a brain injury, please call our dedicated 24/7 customer service centre on 0800 090 1356.
 Alternatively, click here to submit an enquiry form